vignettes/pareto_frontier.Rmd

 For the sake of illustration, let’s check the optimum route alternatives from the Farrapos train station to (a) the Praia de Belas shopping mall and (b) the Moinhos hospital.
 An optimum route alternative means that one cannot make a faster trip without increasing costs, and one cannot make a cheaper trip without increasing travel time.

-#> fixed or this message improved.
+#> message improved.

 #> Warning: A numeric `legend.position` argument in `theme()` was deprecated in ggplot2